Version2Software/editor/README.md

 ## Installation
-* Simply install plugin via the Plugin Viewer in Spark
+* Simply install the plugin via the Plugin Viewer in Spark